Where To Eat & Drink In Bernal Heights

 Piqueo's is split up into a few small dining rooms, which makes this Peruvian restaurant feel pretty intimate.
 Share some small plates, like the ceviches made with spicy leche de tigre and whatever fish is fresh that day, or wine-braised short ribs that all but fall apart.
 The service is quick, but dinner here still feels like a full evening out.

 Wild Side West somehow manages to channel both a Gold Rush-era saloon and an art museum.
 This cash-only dive bar is a Bernal Heights community staple that’s been drawing in people from the neighborhood with reasonably-priced drinks and pool tables since the 1960s.
-But the real draw of Wild Side West is its lush outdoor garden, which has plenty of tables, chairs, and hidden corners that make you feel like you’ve left Bernal Heights completely.
+But the real draw of Wild Side West is its outdoor garden, which has plenty of tables, chairs, and hidden corners that make you feel like you’ve left Bernal Heights completely.

 There are so many red lights inside The Royal Cuckoo that you might think it was a darkroom instead of a bar.
 But instead of stacks of photographs, this place on Mission always has great music playing thanks to their huge record collection.
-And it feels like a place that the Beatniks would’ve loved to order strong drinks while discussing poetry and how much effort they’re “not” putting into their facial hair.
-If the inside gets crowded, there’s also a back patio to hang out on, but you’ll still want to spend most of your time under the red lights inside.
+And it feels like a place where the Beatniks would’ve loved to order strong drinks while discussing poetry and how much effort they’re “not” putting into their facial hair.
+If the inside gets crowded, there’s a back patio to hang out on, but you’ll still want to spend most of your time under the red lights inside.